Person County, North Carolina: 20th and 21st centuries

-Residential and commercial development have grown steadily over the past few years in part due to the county's location near the Research Triangle region.
+Residential and commercial development have grown steadily over the past few years in part due to the county's location near Treyburn Corporate Park in northern Durham County, home to numerous companies and the Research Triangle region.
 The Hyco Lake area and southern portion of the county have had an influx of new home and commercial development in the late 20th and early 21st century.

-The county's largest employers are Duke Energy, Eaton Corporation, Georgia-Pacific Corporation and GKN Driveline.
+GKN Driveline closed its Timberlake, NC plant in 2024 eliminating 500 jobs locally to consolidate North American machining and assembly operations into its Alamance County facility.
+The business opened in January 1994.

 The Holloway-Walker Dollarhite House, Henry-Vernon House, Burleigh, and Waverly Plantation are listed on the National Register of Historic Places outside Roxboro.

 Geography

-According to the U.S. Census Bureau, the county has a total area of 404.39 sqmi, of which 392.34 sqmi is land and 12.05 sqmi (2.9%) is water.
+According to the U.S. Census Bureau, the county has a total area of 404.39 sqmi, of which 392.34 sqmi is land and 12.05 sqmi (2.98%) is water.

 Person County contains parts of three major river basins: the Neuse, the Roanoke and the Tar, providing essential clean drinking water to the south and east of the state.
 The origin of the Tar River is in southeast Person County.
 In the northwest section of the county is Hyco Lake, with Mayo Reservoir in the northeast section.
 Both lakes are used for electrical power generation and recreation.
 Near the western border with Caswell County is Lake Roxboro.
 Part of the Neuse River begins here with the Flat River, where it combines with the Little and Eno rivers to go into Falls Lake and create the Neuse.

 The Uwharrie Mountains, part of North Carolina's easternmost mountain range, are the oldest mountain range in North America.
 They are the lowest mountain range in the state.
 The Uwharries begin in Montgomery County and terminate at Hager's Mountain in the hills of northern Person County.

 The county is largely covered by rolling hills divided by farmlands and forest.
 The area's ridges are not narrow and sharp like those in some parts of the Piedmont, and the gullies and ditches are not as abrupt.
 The northern part of the county between the lakes is skirted by a plateau.
 The highest point of the county is a prominent hill in Roxboro, where the county seat has located its water reservoir tank.
 Person County claims three small mountains.
 Hager's Mountain is north of Roxboro.
 Red Mountain and Mt.
 Tirzah are in the southeastern part of the county.
 The geology of the county is dominated by igneous formation, overlaid by a variety of soils.
 Granite boulders are strewn across the county.